The development of Radium started in 1999 on the Amiga platform. Since then it has been ported to Linux, Windows, and Mac OS X.

 - 2015-04-15: Released 3.0.rc16.
 (Changelog).

 - 2015-03-08: Released 3.0.rc10 for all platforms.
 Download here.
 (Changelog).

 - 2015-03-03: Released 3.0.rc9 for all platforms.
 Download here.
 (Changelog).

 - 2015-03-01: Released 3.0.rc8 for all platforms.
 Download here.
 (Changelog).

 - 2015-02-28: Released 3.0.rc7 for Linux, Mac OS X (beta), and Windows.
 Download here.
 (Changelog).

 Is there a feature you really want?
 Perhaps audio multitrack editing, or LV2 plugins?
 Or maybe you have an idea you want to see realized?
 Then support the development of Radium.

 You can also help Radium get a steady progress by subscribing.
 Bug reports and feature requests from subscribers are prioritized.
-Subscribers also get access to binaries of Radium for Windows (and soon Linux and Mac OS X as well).
+Subscribers also get access to binaries of Radium for Windows, Linux and Mac OS X.

 Radium can also be flattred: